btoll/benjamintoll.com/content/post/running_systemd_nspawn_containers.md

 ### Removing the Container

-When you're *absolutely* sure that you're done with it, you can remove both the machine and the `nspawn` service file in one fell swoop:
+When you're *absolutely* sure that you're done with it, you can remove both the machine and the `systemd-nspawn` service file in one fell swoop:

 ```
 # machinectl remove tor-browser